![]() |

 Can Your Home Survive A Wildland Fire?
 Assess Your Own Property (pdf) |

-Your WCAA WALKER FIREWISE COMMITTEE IS CONSTANTLY ON THE LOOKOUT FOR FUNDING AND OTHER MEANS TO ASSIST WALKER HOMEOWNERS TO HELP IMPROVE THEIR PROPERTIES FOR WILDFIRE PROTECTION AND TO IMPROVE OVERALL FOREST HEALTH.
+Your WCAA Walker Firewise committee is constantly on the lookout for grant funding and other means to assist Walker property owners to help improve their properties for wildfire protection and to improve overall forest health.
 Our Walker forest is currently overstocked as a result of natrural fire suppression for over 150 years.
 The result is our current unhealthy forest condition.
 The Forest Service is doing their part.
 Do a search for "Hassayampa Restoration Project".
 This project is the reason for the trees marked with orange paint.
 Those are the trees to keep and not be removed.
-As property owners, we must do our part to regain a healthier forest which will also reduce the intensity of a wildland fire. |
+As property owners, we must do our part to regain a healthier forest which will reduce the intensity of a wildland fire and reduce the likelyhood of a new full-scale bark beetle attact exacerbated by the current drought. |

 CURRENT